Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Introduction

 Although a lot of progress has been made for understanding the intriguing properties of fSET phases in recent years, so far it is still unclear how to systematically realize all these fSET phases in lattice models.
 The aim of this paper is to construct exactly solvable models for 2+1D fSET phases, including both non-anomalous phases and phases with fermionic 't Hooft anomaly.
-In particular, we will propose a generic framework to construct fixed-point wavefunctions for non-chiral fSET phases based on equivalent class of fermionic symmetric local unitary transformations.
-Similar to the bosonic cases, the fixed-point conditions naturally give rise to the notion of $G$-graded super fusion category theory for fermionic systems.
-When the total symmetry $G^f$ is a tensor product of physical symmetry $G$ and fermion parity symmetry $\Zf$, $G$-graded super fusion category theory can also be obtained by fermion condensation, which automatically satisfied our fixed point conditions.
-Mathematically, given a $G$-graded super fusion category $\cS_G$ as input, we can construct a fermionic symmetry-enriched string-net model fully describes the fixed-point ground state wavefunctions and the parent commuting-projector Hamiltonian of a non-anomalous non-chiral 2+1D fSET phase.
+In particular, we will propose a generic framework to construct fixed-point wavefunctions for non-chiral fSET phases based on equivalence class of generalized fermionic symmetric local unitary (gfSLU) transformations.
+Given a $G$-graded super fusion category $\cS_G$ (described in Subsection \ref{subsec.gsuperfusion}) as input, we can construct a fermionic symmetry-enriched string-net model that fully describes the fixed-point ground state wavefunctions and the parent commuting-projector Hamiltonian of a non-anomalous non-chiral 2+1D fSET phase. {We present a simple but illustrative example of the exactly solvable model for the toric code together with a physical fermion with $\Z_4^f\cong\Z_2^f\times_{\omega_2}\Z_2$ symmetry in Subsection \ref{subsec.ex}.
+We further present two more-involved examples: the fermionic symmetry-enriched string-net models with input $\Z_2$-graded super fusion category being the super Tambara-Yamagami category and ${^\svec \text{SU}(2)_6}$, both of which are exactly solvable models for non-chiral fSET phases with $\Z_2^f\times\Z_2$ symmetry.}